BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **Loyal Hounds** `PASSIVE`

-Grip, Fang and Wolf always use Farmer Maggot's Courage characteristic whilst he is alive and on the battlefield.
-They treat Farmer Maggot as a [banner][Banner] with a range of 6", and may re-roll failed To Wound Rolls whilst within 6" of him.
+Grip, Fang and Wolf will always use Farmer Maggot's Courage characteristic whilst he is alive and on the battlefield.
+Additionally, Grip, Fang and Wolf treat Farmer Maggot as a [banner][Banner] with a range of 6", and may re-roll failed To Wound Rolls whilst within 6" of Farmer Maggot.

 </div>